inttik/scheme/README.md

 # scheme
-interpreter for Scheme like language
+Interpreter for Scheme like language

 # How to build